Gayathri4801/NASSCOM-VSD-IAT/DAY-1/SKY_3_readme.md

 OpenLANE is used to produce RTL2GDS.

 Open Terminal and change directory to Desktop.
 To go to openlane_working_directory run the below commands.
-Oprnlane_directory has following 3 folders.
+Openlane_directory has following 3 folders.

 ![g14](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/dbf3e5e4-fd67-43f7-9868-47c23effc689)